-- Director since 1966

-- · Non-Independent Director
+- Director since 1966 - Non-Independent Director · Controlling shareholder

-- Controlling shareholder

 As founder of Linamar, Mr. Hasenfratz has held this position since 1966.
 Born in Hungary in 1935, Mr. Hasenfratz attended trade and engineering technical schools while working as a toolmaker and machinist.
 He immigrated to Canada in 1957 and was a supervisor at Sinterings Ltd. until the formation of Linamar in 1966.
 Mr. Hasenfratz founded the Company as a one-man machine shop in the basement of his home in 1964.
+In 2014 Mr. Hasenfratz was named as a member of the Order of Canada and was invested in 2016.

-Board meeting attendance: 5/5 (100%) Annual General Meeting: 1/1 (100%)

-Not a member of any Board Committees

-Director fees: (none)
+Board meeting attendance: 5/5 (100%) Annual General Meeting: 1/1 (100%) Special meetings of the Board: None held in 2018 Not a member of any Board Committees Director fees: (none)